Experience the Magic of Barcelona: Uncover its Hidden Gems

 Catalan banner says, “We fight and win independence”

-In fact, Spanish language translations on menus and official street signs are usually listed second or sometimes third—if at all.
+Spanish language translations on menus and official street signs are usually listed second or sometimes third—if at all.
 Here, Catalan is the official language.
 Catalonians have an intensely independent spirit.
-However, they’ve yet to gather enough support to break away from Spain completely to become their own country.
+However, they’ve yet to gather enough support to break away from Spain ultimately to become their own country.

 I like to think of Barcelona as Madrid’s artsy, sassy, goth little sister, who’s just dying to move out on her own—but can’t for economic reasons.
 In the end, Barcelona can’t survive without Spain and Spain surely wouldn’t be complete without Barcelona.